smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ### `cannotExecute`

 In most cases your `checkUpkeep` method should be marked as `view`.
-Sometimes this might not be possible as in the case of wanting to use more advanced Solidity features like [`DelegateCall`](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
+This might not always be possible if you want to use more advanced Solidity features like [`DelegateCall`](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
 It is a best practice to import the [`KeeperBase.sol`](https://github.com/smartcontractkit/keeper/blob/master/contracts/KeeperBase.sol) interface and use the `cannotExecute` modifier to ensure that the method can be used only for simulation purposes.
 For more information on Chainlink Keepers smart contacts, see the [Network Overview](../overview/).

 ## `performUpkeep` Function